Attriumph/Interview-Problem-Summary/Javascript basic.md

-# Summary of CSS lecture from CSCI 571
+# Summary of JS lecture from CSCI 571
 (refer:http://cs-server.usc.edu:45678/lectures.html)

 ## 1.the location of Javascript